ifndefgt/StructVsClassPerformance/README.md

 This is a POC for my Medium article [Stop Using Structs!!](https://medium.com/commencis/stop-using-structs-e1be9a86376f) which compares performance characteristics of structs and classes, with a view to show where structs are misused and contain other reference types.

+## Warning

+The article and POC was published for Swift version 4.0 and this POC is valid for Swift 4.0 and -very likely- previous versions.
+But with Swift 4.1 and 4.2 Apple changed calling convention and ownership model and these changes directly effect language's performance characteristics.

+Therefore **the results of this POC may vary and is not perfectly valid for Swift versions after 4.0.**

 ## Results

 I tested each configuration with 100 iterations, results are averages in milliseconds, smaller is better :)